 Two weeks ago, though, The One and I pulled into the old-fashioned gas station just off the center of town in Roxbury, Connecticut, to buy organic vegetables from our local mechanic, Mark.
 On the counter were gorgeous globes of love practically rolling off the table and into our basket.
 But it was the boxes stacked beneath that caught my eye, “Sauce Tomatoes” scrawled across their sides.
 Always a sucker for the underdog—and alarmingly low on homemade tomato puree—I asked the price.

 “A dollar fifty per pound,” said Lucia, the salesperson.
 A buck fifty?
 That’s incredible!
 I thought.
 I bought 20 pounds, then a few days later I went back for 20 more.
-And after making and freezing 12 quarts of puree, I still had five pounds left.
+And after making and freezing 12 quarts of puree, I still had ten pounds left.

 Then I heard it in my head.
 “I’m making homemade ketchup, too.
 I think it’ll make nice gifts.”
 Why on earth did I let his offhanded comment stop me from doing something I’ve wanted to do for more than a decade?
 I asked myself.
 And with that, I began slicing into a beefsteak, its juices squirting across the counter, and simmering, and food-milling, all the while holding a raging one-sided conversation with Geoffrey.